acipo1096/home-lab/README.md

 #### Parts

 I used the following components in my PC:
-- CPU
+- **CPU:** AMD Ryzen 5 2400G with Radeon Vega Graphics 3.60 GHz
-- 16 GB RAM (I'd eventually upgrade to 32 GB of RAM a few years later)
+- **Memory**: 16 GB RAM (I'd eventually upgrade to 32 GB of RAM a few years later)
+- **Motherboard**: Gigabyte B450M DS3H WIFI
+- **Storage**:
-- Motherboard
+  - SanDisk 1TB SSD
-- SanDisk 1TB SSD.
-Later, after my old MacBook Pro 2012 was recycled, I removed the Samsung 1TB SSD from that machine and inserted it into my PC to be used as a hard drive for my games
+  - Later, after my old MacBook Pro 2012 was recycled, I removed the Samsung 1TB SSD from that machine and inserted it into my PC to be used as a hard drive for my games
-- Graphics Card
+- **Graphics Card**: Radeon RX 580 Series
-- Operating System: Windows 10 for Education
+- **Operating System:** Windows 10 for Education
-- Case
+- **Case**: Cooler Master N200

 #### Impact